Angie0304/Image_Processing/projects/facial_segmentation/README.md

 6. Detect edges using filters (Roberts and Sobel)
 7. Combine edge information
 8. Apply thresholding for segmentation
 9. enerate a partially segmented facial image

+### Experimental application
+The application follows these steps:

+Load one or two input images
+Apply arithmetic operations (addition, subtraction, multiplication)
+Apply logical operations (AND, OR, XOR)
+Adjust image intensity using scalar operations
+Generate noise (Gaussian and salt & pepper)
+Apply edge detection (Canny and Roberts)
+Display results through a graphical interface

+## Status

+The backend for facial segmentation is fully implemented.
+The frontend interface is currently under development.